t1rate01/ATM_groupproject/README.md

 # My part in this project:

--Database and procedures
+- Database and procedures
--Rest api parts my frontend objects use
+- Rest api parts my frontend objects use
--Front end classes: Session, login(mainwindow), Debitmainmenu, creditmainmenu, askforreceipt, receiptwindow.
+- Front end classes: Session, login(mainwindow), Debitmainmenu, creditmainmenu, askforreceipt, receiptwindow.

 (PLEASE NOTE: According to the merge history of the project it appears almost everything was added by me.
 It looks like this because all the merging/stitching before main was done in my branch, since I needed to ensure